Applying for Financial Aid

 - Summer: June 15

-You will need information from your (and your parent(s) if you are a dependent student for FAFSA purposes) 2021 federal tax return.
+You will need information from your (and your parent(s) or spouse) federal tax return.
 When completing the income sections of the FAFSA, you are given the option to have this data retrieved directly from the IRS.
-UIS strongly encourages you to use this IRS Data Retrieval process which will automatically transfer your (and your parent’s) 2021 Federal Tax Return information into your FAFSA.
-The benefit of utilizing the IRS Data Retrieval process is that it minimizes the possibility of being selected by the federal processor for a process called verification which will require you to submit documentation to UIS before your financial aid can be disbursed.
-Follow the IRS Data Retrieval directions on the FAFSA site to complete the income retrieval process.
+UIS strongly encourages you to use this IRS Data Retrieval process which will automatically transfer your (and your parent or spouse) Federal Tax Return information into your FAFSA.

 Who is Eligible for Aid?